The Battle of Chile: Part One: The Insurrection of the Bourgeoisie (1975)

+Part Two: The Coup d'État (1976)

-Part Two - "The Coup d'état" begins with the right wing violence of the winter of 1973 against the government.
-Army troops seize control of downtown Santiago - but the attempted coup is snuffed out in a few hours.
-"The film leaps from one group to another ...
-It shows the different elements in the explosive situation with so much clarity that it's a Marxist tract in which the contradictions of capitalism have sprung to life.
+The second part begins with the right-wing violence of the winter of 1973.
+Army troops seize downtown Santiago in what becomes known as the Tanquetazo, but the attempted coup is suppressed within hours.
+As one critic wrote of the overall film: "It shows the different elements in the explosive situation with so much clarity that it's a Marxist tract in which the contradictions of capitalism have sprung to life.
 We actually see the country cracking open.
 Step by step, the legal government is overthrown."

-Everybody in Chile seems to know the coup d'état is coming and talk about it openly - yet the people who have the most to lose can't get together enough to do anything.
-Allende's naval aide-de-camp Arturo Araya is killed, and the camera moves around the funeral attendees - General Augusto Pinochet among them.
-In July, the truck owners, funded by the CIA, begin their long strike, which paralyzes the distribution of food, gasoline, and fuel, and there is a call for Allende to resign.
-Instead, Allende holds a rally - around 800,000 people arrive, but they have no weapons.
-On September 11, the Navy institutes the coup d'état, and the Air Force bombs the state radio station.
-The palace is bombarded from the air.
-The chiefs of the junta on television are seen announcing they'll return the country to order after three years of "Marxist cancer".
+Allende's naval aide-de-camp Arturo Araya is killed, and the camera moves through the crowd of funeral attendees — among them General Augusto Pinochet.
+In July, truck owners, funded by the CIA, begin their prolonged strike, paralyzing the distribution of food, gasoline, and fuel.
+Calls mount for Allende to resign.
+Instead, Allende holds a mass rally drawing approximately 800,000 supporters, who nonetheless have no weapons.
+On September 11, the Navy initiates the coup d'état; the Air Force bombs the state radio station and the presidential palace.
+The leaders of the junta appear on television announcing they will restore order after three years of what they call "Marxist cancer."

+Part Three: Popular Power (1979)

-Part Three - "Popular Power" takes place in 1972-3, prior to the previous two installments.
-It primarily focuses on the workers' response to the "insurrection of the bourgeoise" captured in part 1.
-The workers respond to a strike of the employers and middle-class employees by occupying their factories and, as the strike is prolonged, attempting to run them themselves (autogestion).
-This leads to the formation of cordones industriales ('industrial belts', a form of workers' council) and opens up a debate on the left about the future of socialism and workers' power in Chile.
-The film features extensive interviews with Chilean industrial workers.
+The third part takes place in 1972–73, prior chronologically to the events depicted in Parts One and Two.
+It focuses on the response of the Chilean working class to the employer and middle-class strikes documented in Part One.
+Workers respond by occupying their factories and, as the strikes are prolonged, attempting to run them through worker self-management (autogestion).
+This leads to the formation of cordones industriales ("industrial belts," a form of workers' council) and opens debates on the left about the future of socialism and workers' power in Chile.
+The film features extensive interviews with Chilean industrial workers and documents popular initiatives including land occupations, communal supply committees (Juntas de Abastecimiento Popular), and the music of the Nueva Canción movement.

+Guzmán described this installment as "an affectionate evocation of the mass organizations during the Popular Unity government, particularly in 1973."